jason6q/cloud-slurm/README.md

 ```

 ## Using Slurm
-Some useful commands to keep on the back of your hand:
+Some useful commands to keep on the back of your hand to use and debug the cluster.

+### Slurm Commands
 ```
 scontrol show nodes
-sinfo -N
 squeue
 sbatch
 srun
-scancel <job_id> # Cancel a job in the queue. scontrol update NodeName=<NODENAME> State=RESUME # If you want to change the state of a node for whatever reason.
+scancel <job_id> # Cancel a job in the queue. sinfo -Nl # See the status of your nodes. scontrol update NodeName=<NODENAME> State=RESUME # If you want to resume a node when its in the down state.

+sudo journalctl -u slurmd # Check daemon logs. sudo less /var/log/slurmd.log
 ```

 Creating a slurm job: